tkataras/Automatic-Cell-Counting-with-TWS/README.md

 For consistency of input, all inut images should be in .PNG format TODO should be able to handle .JPG and .tiff, just need to test it
 ```
-Place the entire set of images you would like counted inside of __testing_area/images__.
+Place the entire set of images you would like counted inside of [testing_area/images](testing_area/images).

 Place the set of images you would like to use as images to train the classifiers inside of __training_area/training_images__.
+This is mainly for you to keep track of what images you used for training.

-Place the set of images you would like use for validation of the machine learning classifiers in __training_area/Validation_data__.
+Place the set of images you would like use for validation of the machine learning classifiers in [training_area/Validation_data](training_area/Validation_data).

 These three sets should have no overlapping images for the most statstically valid automatic counts.